 Yes!
 You can also make it ahead of time and warm it right before dinner, so it’s a stress-free entree option.
 And it means that the leftovers are good to eat for a few days after if you have some extra.

-Do I have to use long grain rice?
+Do I have to use instant rice?

 - Use a broth that you like the flavor of and season to taste with salt if needed.